goenning/hangman-node/README.md

 $ hangman             # to see the instructions
 ```

-If `hangman` you don't want to link it, it is also possible to run it directly with `node ./cli/index.js`.
+If you don't want to link it, it's also possible to run it directly with `node ./cli/index.js`.

 # How to run it in a cluster